Nutzzz/Civ5-EthnicDiversity/readme.txt

 2. Go to step #3 above.

 Fix for fighter propeller and archer arrow positions (optional) :
-- copy civ5artdefines_viseffects.xml file from the "..\My Documents\My Games\Sid Meier's Civilization 5\MODS\R.E.D.
-Modpack (v xx)\copy to Assets" folder to the "..\Steam\steamapps\common\sid meier's civilization v\Assets\" folder
+- copy civ5artdefines_viseffects.xml file from the "%userprofile%\Documents\My Games\Sid Meier's Civilization 5\MODS\Ethnic Diversity (v xx)\copy to Assets" folder to the "..\Steam\steamapps\common\sid meier's civilization v\Assets\" folder

 	-- Compatibility --
-- Enlightenment Era: Line Infantry and Carrack variation provided
+Some variation provided for Prehistoric Era, Renaissance Era Revised, Enlightenment Era, and Future Worlds

 	-- Credits and Thanks --

+- Gedemon, for the great R.E.D.
+Modpack without which this mod would not exist
 - special thanks to Tomahawk.nsk for ideas and bug testing!
-- Civ5 unit modelers and converters, including: bernie14, blazekid87, Civitar, danrell, Deliverator, Ekmek, hangman, JTitan, Kwadjh, Nutty, Patum333, snafusmith, Wolfdog, and zwei833
+- the community of Civ5 unit modelers and converters at CivFanatics, including: bernie14, blazekid87, Civitar, danrell, Deliverator, Ekmek, hangman, JTitan, Kwadjh, Nutty, Patum333, snafusmith, Wolfdog, and zwei833
 - Civ4 and RTW unit makers that have allowed conversion of their models to Civ5, including:
   Ambrox62, asioasioasio, Bakuel, Coffee Junkie, Generalmatt, nautil, Nuvoloblu, Oleg153, Rabbit,White, Splinter13, and all other unit makers for the models and conversions
 - Deliverator, lemmy101, and CaptainBinky for their work on unit conversion tools
 - seZereth and Porges, who created the initial regiment mod for Civ4
 - Pazyryk for SQL corrections
-- All of the great people at CivFanatics for their tools, tutorials and help
+- All of the other great people at CivFanatics for their tools, tutorials and help
-- Firaxis
+- Firaxis, of course!

 	-- Version History --

-v.29 beta 2 (in progress)
+v.29 beta 3 (in progress)
+- add more galleon skins by Nutty for Enlightenment Era
+- add Wolfog's Nimitz and danrell's QE and PA2 models for Future Worlds' super carriers (also for whoward69's and swatmp5's super carrier mods)
+- add a few alternate models for Future Worlds
+- a few more scaling and unit choice tweaks
+- fixes to the naming standardization to allow other mods to still use vanilla art defines
+- should no longer get invisible units for some units if user forgets to activate the Unit Pack for Mods (just no diversity for that unit)
+- add some more 2-handed Swordsman by zwei833 for Denmark, Germany, and Sweden for Renaissance Era Revised

+v.29 beta 2 (Nov 27, 2016)
 - fix some scaling issues
 - fix sref reference for skirmisher for South American civs with the Enlightenment Era mod
 - add zwei833's Indian 2-handed Swordsman for Renaissance Era Revised mod